christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 ## Steps

-### STEP 1: Create compartments, groups, users and IAM policies
+### Step 1: Create compartments, groups, users and IAM policies
 For separation of duties Oracle recommends a fleet administrator provision the exadata infrastucture and container databases while the database users simply become consumers of these resources and provision their databases on it.

 ​